IHE/HIE-Whitepaper/README.md

 from external systems, view a selection of those records, and incorporate a select number of those records to her local system.
 This sequence of actions is repeated continually in the healthcare setting.
-To address this very common scenario, IHE has created the [MHDS](http://profiles.ihe.net/ITI/TF/Volume1/ch-50.html) profile and [XDS](http://profiles.ihe.net/ITI/TF/Volume1/ch-10.html) profile, a method to coordinate the authorized discovery and sharing of medical documents among disparate information systems.
+To address this very common scenario, IHE has created the [MHDS](http://profiles.ihe.net/ITI/TF/Volume1/ch-50.html) Profile and the [XDS](http://profiles.ihe.net/ITI/TF/Volume1/ch-10.html) Profile, a method to coordinate the authorized discovery and sharing of medical documents among disparate information systems.